MrOwaisAbdullah/gigbillow/docs/PROJECT_OVERVIEW.md

     - Move critical logic to a secure backend (Firebase Cloud Functions).
 For example, a function like `chargeForAction(action, userId)` would validate and decrement tokens on the server, not the client.

 #### d.
 General Enhancements
-- **Editing Functionality:** Most "Edit" actions (e.g., for projects, clients) are placeholders and need to be implemented.
-- **Password Reset:** The "Update Password" feature is not implemented.
-- **Data Deletion:** The "Delete My Account" feature is a placeholder.
-This would require a backend function to delete all associated user data from Firestore and Firebase Auth, as well as cancel their Stripe subscription.
-- **Dark Mode:** While the CSS variables for a dark theme exist in `globals.css`, a theme toggler has not been implemented.
-- **Real-time Updates:** Some tables could be converted to use real-time listeners (`onSnapshot`) for a more dynamic feel, though this would increase Firestore read costs.
 - **"Early Access" Feature:** The landing page mentions "Early access to new beta features" for the Agency Pack.
 This is a marketing placeholder and there is currently no backend logic to enable or disable features based on this status.